habitat-sh/habitat/www/source/docs/run-packages-overview.html.md

 Habitat packages are run under the Habitat supervisor.
 You can also export the supervisor together with the package to an external immutable format, such as a Docker container.

-## Running packages in the studio for testing
+## Running packages for testing

-Packages can be tested in the interactive studio environment.
+Packages can be tested in the interactive studio environment or natively on a host machine running Linux.
 To run packages directly:

 1. [Build your package](/docs/build-packages-overview) inside an interactive studio.
 Do not exit the studio after it is built.
 2. To start your service, type `hab start yourorigin/yourname`, substituting the name and origin of the package you built in step 1.
 Your service should now be running.

+If your host machine is running Linux, do the following to run your packages:

+* Add the `hab` user and group.

+    sudo useradd hab -u 42 -g 42 -d / -s /bin/sh -r
+    sudo groupadd -og 42 hab

+* Run the `hab` CLI as root.

+    sudo hab start yourorigin/yourname

 ## Running packages in any environment